Economics of defense: North Atlantic Treaty Organization

 At the Wales Summit, it was also agreed that Allies who currently spend less than 20% of their annual defense spending on major new equipment, including related Research & Development, will aim, within a decade, to increase their annual investments to 20% or more of total defense expenditures.
-According to 2017 estimate figures, 12 countries will have reached this target (Romania, Luxembourg, Lithuania, Turkey, Bulgaria, United States, Norway, France, Poland, United Kingdom, Italy and Slovakia).
+As of 2026, all 32 NATO member countries have reached or exceeded this historic target of spending 2% of their GDP on defense.
+Following years of lagging defense budgets, straggling alliance members (such as Canada, Spain, Belgium, and Portugal) increased their budgets to exactly the 2% threshold to fulfill the alliance's minimum requirement.

+At the 2025 NATO Summit in The Hague, NATO member states made a commitment to investing 5% of their GDP annually on core defence requirements and defence- and security-related spending by 2035.
+The agreement included the allocation of at least 3.5% of GDP annually based on the agreed definition of NATO defence expenditure by 2035 to resource core defence requirements and the decision to meet the NATO Capability Targets.
+Allies agreed to submit annual plans showing a credible, incremental path to reach this goal, and will account for up to 1.5% of GDP annually to inter alia protect critical infrastructure, defend networks, ensure civil preparedness and resilience, innovate, and strengthen the defence industrial base.

 In recent times, American presidents have become critical of the defense spending of their European NATO allies.
-Donald Trump, then a presidential candidate, described NATO as "obsolete" but has since withdrawn these claims, he continued to argue that the allies must spend more on their defense.
-The previous president Barack Obama was concerned that not all NATO members are "chipping in" toward the cost of a collective defense and deterrent against Russia at the time of Ukrainian Russian conflict.
+Donald Trump, then a presidential candidate and now 47th President of the US, described NATO as "obsolete" but has since withdrawn these claims, he continued to argue that the allies must spend more on their defense.
+The ex-president Barack Obama was concerned that not all NATO members were "chipping in" toward the cost of a collective defense and deterrent against Russia at the time of Ukrainian-Russian conflict.
 According to the 2017 NATO Annual Report on Defence Expenditure, the United States of America spends almost twice the amount of US Dollars on Defence than their European and Canadian colleagues.
 Even with the significant difference in the expenditure NATO allies account for 70 percent of the global total military expenses.